yezergmorales/py-docker-template/README.md

 # py-docker-template

 Py-docker-template built using uv, which is an extremely fast Python package and project manager, written in Rust.
-It aims to simplify project setup, streamline dependency management, and promote best practices for Python development
+It aims to simplify project setup, streamline dependency management, and promote best practices for Python development.

+## FastAPI Implementation

+This project uses FastAPI, a modern, fast web framework for building APIs with Python.
+The implementation includes:

+- A root endpoint (`/`) that returns a "Hello World" message using a service layer pattern
+- A health check endpoint (`/health`) that returns the API status
+- Automatic API documentation available at `/docs` using Swagger UI
+- Async request handling for improved performance
+- Type hints for better code safety and IDE support

+The FastAPI application is configured to run using uvicorn server on port 8000, making it accessible via localhost.

 ## Dependencies